Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Introduction

 For all these reasons, a holistic approach for green wireless networks is widely envisaged and several significant actions in both academia and industry are already committed to this goal.
-For instance, the EARTH FP7 project investigates the development of a new energy efficient wireless generation \cite{EARTH} and the TREND FP7 Network of Excellence aims to establish the integration of the European research community in green networking with a long term perspective \cite{TREND}.
-The Next Generation Mobile Networks (NGMN) Alliance and its Green Telco Initiative \cite{NGMN} bring together partners with green activities and more recently, the ambitious mission of the GreenTouch Initiative is to deliver the architecture, specifications and roadmap in order to increase total network EE by a factor of 1000 compared to 2010 levels \cite{GreenTouch}.
+For instance, the EARTH FP7 project investigated the development of a new energy efficient wireless generation \cite{EARTH} and the TREND FP7 Network of Excellence aimed to establish the integration of the European research community in green networking with a long term perspective \cite{TREND}.
+The Next Generation Mobile Networks (NGMN) Alliance \cite{NGMN} brought together partners with green activities and more recently, the ambitious mission of the GreenTouch Initiative is to deliver the roadmap in order to increase total network EE by a factor of 1000 compared to 2010 levels \cite{GreenTouch}.

-However, the EE improvement is hardly a straightforward process if it is based on green network management rather than technology and hardware advancements, as it can actually have a negative impact on other key performance indicators and particularly on SE.
-The optimization of both these metrics can lead to a challenging trade-off problem, since they are usually inter-related and conflicting.
-An interesting investigation of this issue, along with other fundamental ones about green wireless networks is performed in \cite{EEsurveyMiao,YChenTradeoff}.
-Other representative studies with a more analytical approach on the SE-EE relation regarding cellular systems can be found in \cite{RichterDeployment,KarraySE-EE}, while the authors in \cite{TradeOffMultihop,JMGmultihop} specifically focus on the extension to multi-hop wireless networks and a cognitive radio strategy is proposed in \cite{GraceCognitive}.
+However, the EE improvement is hardly a straightforward process when it is mainly based on green network management rather than technology and hardware advancements, as it can actually have a negative impact on other key performance indicators and particularly on SE.
+The optimization of both these metrics can lead to a challenging trade-off, since they are usually inter-related and conflicting.
+A fundamental insight is known from the well known Shannon formula for channel capacity with additive white Gaussian noise (AWGN), which shows that for a given data rate, transmitting with larger bandwidth leads to higher EE.
+The study of this trade-off is demanding for multi-user communications and becomes even harder in cellular networks.